pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 Insure the MyAccount toggle is turned of and you are set: the button is then hidden for the corresponding users.

-Depending on your specific configuration, you might want to do this for various groups or define a specific role that can be applied to relevant group and users.
+Depending on your specific configuration, you might want to do this for various groups or define a specific role that can be applied to relevant groups and users.